Best managed WordPress hosting: speed, security, & ease of use

 In this article, I’ve shortlisted the best managed WordPress hosting providers as well as outlined the pros and cons of this hosting solution.

 WordPress hosting tends to be the best buzzword to sell a hosting plan.
 Often, these plans don’t even have anything more than regular shared hosting.
 But when we add managed in front of it, things change.

-Talking of managed WordPress hosting, it’s a solution that’s meant to make hosting WordPress sites a tiny bit easier, more efficient, secure, and faster.
+Managed WordPress hosting is a solution that makes hosting WordPress sites easier, more efficient, secure, and faster.
 That’s due to specific server and software stacks, tools, and other features that should be in any good WordPress hosting.

-So in this post, I took the top managed WordPress hosting providers to the test.
-Are they really capable of making hosting less of a hassle, or is it the same as regular hosting?
+In this post, I took the top managed WordPress hosting providers to the test.
+I looked at their pricing, WordPress-specific features, and performance to see if they’re really capable of making hosting less of a hassle, or is it the same as regular hosting?

 Some really are capable.
 Below, you’ll find the best managed WordPress hosting providers around.